Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics: Introduction

+Here we propose a generative neural physics framework that integrates generative AI with neural PDE solvers to enable rapid, high-fidelity 3D UT imaging (Fig.~\ref{fig:fig1}b).
+The framework addresses two longstanding challenges in quantitative biomechanical imaging with deep learning: accurate, efficient modeling of organ-scale strong scattering, and the simulation-to-reality gap between training data and clinical use.
+However, existing methods remain inadequate in addressing these challenges in a unified manner.
+In particular, deep PDE solvers \cite{karniadakis2021physics,raissi2019physics} enforce governing equations by embedding PDE constraints into the training loss.
+However, they often fail to accurately capture highly oscillatory wave phenomena due to the inherent low-frequency bias of neural networks\cite{wang2022and}.
+By contrast, end-to-end inversion networks \cite{fan2022model,lozenski2024learned,molinaro2023neural,ren2024deep} learn direct mappings from measured wavefields to tissue properties without explicit PDE solvers, yet frequently overfit to simplified scattering media or restricted domains, yielding artifacts that undermine clinical reliability\cite{jin2024empirical,mcgreivy2024weak}.

-Here we propose a generative neural physics framework that integrates generative AI with neural PDE solvers to enable rapid, high-fidelity 3D USCT imaging (Fig.~\ref{fig:1}).
-The framework addresses two longstanding challenges in deploying deep learning for medical ultrasound: the simulation-to-reality gap between training datasets and real-world applications, and the difficulty of accurately and efficiently solving high-frequency, oscillatory wave PDEs under experimental conditions.
-Our approach begins by generating anatomically realistic, large-scale human organ phantoms (e.g., breasts, arms, legs) with accurate acoustic properties using physics-based style transfer of X-ray CT images and generative AI-driven data augmentation.
-These phantoms are used in a high-fidelity USCT simulator to produce multi-frequency wavefields.
-We then develop the Strong Scattering Neural Operator ($S^{2}NO$), a neural operator specifically designed for highly oscillatory PDEs on large computational domains.
-By embedding the governing physics of wave propagation into its architecture, $S^{2}NO$ enables accurate and efficient modelling of multiple scattering events in clinical settings, establishing it as a versatile wave foundation model.
-Finally, we integrate $S^{2}NO$ into a neural FWI framework, achieving MRI-comparable 3D reconstructions within minutes.
-This constitutes a Reality-to-Simulation-to-Reality (Real2Sim2Real) pipeline: (1) creating a realistic USCT simulation database from patient CT images (Reality-to-Simulation), and (2) enabling \textit{in vivo}, high-resolution USCT imaging via a physics-informed neural PDE solver trained solely on synthetic data (Simulation-to-Reality).
+Our approach begins by generating anatomically realistic, large-scale human organ phantoms with accurate acoustic properties using physics-based style transfer of CT images and generative data augmentation.
+These phantoms drive a high-fidelity UT simulator to produce multi-frequency wavefields.
+We then introduce the Strong Scattering Neural Operator ($S^{2}NO$), designed for highly oscillatory PDEs on large domains.
+By embedding wave-propagation physics into its architecture, $S^{2}NO$ accurately models multiple scattering in clinical settings, achieving orders-of-magnitude speedups over conventional solvers and establishing itself as a versatile wave foundation model.
+Integrating $S^{2}NO$ into a neural FWI framework enables \textit{in vivo} high-resolution 3D UT of bone-containing human tissues—long considered beyond the reach of ultrasound—and delivers MRI-comparable image quality (Fig.~\ref{fig:fig1}e).
+This defines a Reality-to-Simulation-to-Reality (Real2Sim2Real) pipeline: (1) constructing realistic UT simulation databases from limited dataset of patient CT scans (Real2Sim); (2) achieving \textit{in vivo} high-resolution UT imaging using a physics-informed neural PDE solver trained exclusively on synthetic data (Sim2Real).
+Moreover, we reduce the computational time from several hours to under 10 minutes without compromising resolution, thereby paving the way for the broad clinical adoption of UT.